odyskypa/AWS-cloud-based-weather-analytics-application/README.md

 # AWS Cloud-based Weather Analytics Application
 Project of Cloud Computing and Big Data Analytics (CCBDA) Course for the Master in Data Science Program of Universitat Politècnica de Catalunya (UPC)
 ***
+## System's Architecture
-The architecture of the system's design is depicted in the following figure:
+The architecture and the design of the system are depicted in the following figure:
 ![](designs/ccbda-final.png)
 ***
 ## AWS Lambda: